Syfy Insider Exclusive

 EDDIE REDMAYNE as Newt Scamander with Pickett the Bowtruckle

 Young witches and wizards go to Hogwarts to hone their magical prowess.
-Fully-grown actors, on the other hand, don't have time for a seven-year education in spell casting, which prompted Hollywood to create the institution of "wand school."
-Breaking down some of his most iconic film roles in a video interview with Vanity Fair, Eddie Redmayne recalled how he didn't know how to properly wield a wand when he first signed on to play magical zoologist, Newt Scamander, in 2016's Fantastic Beasts and Where to Find Them.
+Fully-grown actors, on the other hand, don't have time for a seven-year education in spell-casting, which prompted Hollywood to create the institution known as "wand school."
+Breaking down some of his most iconic film roles in a video interview with Vanity Fair, actor Eddie Redmayne recalled how he didn't know how to properly wield a wand when he first signed on to play magical zoologist, Newt Scamander, in 2016's Fantastic Beasts and Where to Find Them (now streaming on Peacock alongside its two sequels).

 "When we started on the first Fantastic Beasts, there were things that were very stressful," he admitted.
 "Having a wand is like a childhood dream, but suddenly, you’re presented with this thing and you get complete stage fright and I didn’t have a clue what to do with it.
 So wand school was created, an Apparating school [was created].
 This feeling where you have to disappear into the mist."